FabienTregan/TheOldManGlitch/readme.md

 ## 255 X SPECIALs

 > I can toss items.
-So lets toss two X SPECIALs.
+So let's toss two X SPECIALs.

 do it